-Even if you know what estate planning is, that doesn’t guarantee that your wishes are fulfilled until you go through the process with an attorney.
+Even if you know the estate planning 101 basics, that doesn’t guarantee that your wishes are fulfilled until you go through the process with an attorney.
 If you die without taking care of family estate planning, you are said to have died intestate.
 Texas law will then dictate how your probate property will be distributed, and the rules for distribution are not quite as straightforward as you would think.

 For example, a common scenario is one in which a person dies leaving behind a spouse and children.
 In such a case, Texas law provides that the surviving spouse will receive all the community property and one-third of the deceased spouse’s separate personal property.
 The remaining two-thirds of the separate personal property is divided equally among the child or children of the deceased.
 The surviving spouse is also entitled to possession of real estate for life, with the balance going to the children or descendants upon that surviving spouse’s death.

 These rules set forth by the state demonstrate why estate planning is important — intestate laws can certainly create some complications for the surviving spouse.
 Things become even more complicated in considering if minors are involved or if the decedent had a blended family with children from different marriages.

 Furthermore, having an estate settled in probate court creates an additional cost to the estate and can also be a time-consuming and stressful process during an already fragile time.
 Because of this, completing your family estate planning with a Last Will and Testament is essential, even for estates that seem straightforward or have few assets.

 What is an Estate Planning Update and Why Does it Matter?